kayroy247/SendIT/README.md

 This application is written by Okunlade Kayode.

 ### License
-This application is written under the MIT license. check the LICENSE.md file for details.
+This application is written under the MIT license.
+Please check the LICENSE.md file for details.